-If you are, and by late I mean by as little as five minutes, the test examiner will cancel your test and you will lose the test fee you have already paid.
-It will then be up to you to book another test, and wait for another test date to become available.
+If you are late, as little as five minutes, the test examiner will cancel your test, and you will lose the test fee you have already paid.
+It will then be up to you to book another test and wait for another test date to become available.

-You are now able to have your driving instructor accompany you on your practical test.
+You can have your driving instructor accompany you on your practical test.
 This decision is entirely your own to make.
 The instructor is not permitted to help you or assist you in any way while the test is being conducted.

-Before getting to your car, the examiner will ask you to stop and read a new style number plate at a 20m or an old-style number plate at a distance of 20.5m.
-If you fail to do this, the exam will go no further, you will fail.
+Before getting to your car, the examiner will ask you to stop and read a new-style number plate from 20 metres or an old-style number plate from 20.5 metres.
+If you fail to do this, the exam will go no further you will fail.

 The examiner will now ask you to get into the car and prepare yourself for the driving part of the practical test.
 Get in and perform a brief cockpit drill.
 As you have used the car to drive to the test centre, the examiner won't expect you to alter anything, but they will expect you to make a visual check to make sure everything is as it should be.
 Don't forget to put your seatbelt on.